pstor-eon/University_Class/README.md

        - Listen to English radio or news
        - Study for growth, study and communication, not for English test
        - Write as much English as possible
+###### (And try to read in English what interests you.
+I read computer related articles in English and try to read information or books in English.
+Also, if you like games, watching overseas streaming seems to be the answer.)

 ### personal goals